- New! Evanston GreenBuzz Website

 However, one aspect of a sustainable community is to make sure that there is an understanding of how that community produces, consumes, and disposes of its food.
 Evanston has outlined the following three sections to help you understand the issues and all of your options.

-One Seed One Evanston is a new program aimed at promoting locally-grown food, healthy eating habits, and gardening, all while increasing involvement throughout the Evanston community.
-Read more and find out how you can participate.
+One Seed One Evanston was a program aimed at promoting locally-grown food, healthy eating habits, and gardening, all while increasing involvement throughout the Evanston community.
+Through One Seed One Evanston, residents were able to pick up free packages of Swiss chard seeds from locations around the city.
+Read more.

 Three Areas of Focus